Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 What did he do to that 90-day deadline?
 Trump has pushed deadlines.
 Now answer the question.

 Maybe not push deadlines and hold people accountable.
-He's pushed it down.
+He's pushed a deadline.

-He's back and back and back.
-Okay, don't push deadlines.
+Anything else?
+Back and back and back.
+Okay, don't push deadlines and do anything else.

 You can tariff the countries that China trades with to put pressure on them.
 There are so many ways to place pressure on China.

-What Donald Trump is doing is around.
-He's not getting single dude.
+What Donald Trump is doing is finging around.
+He's not single dude.

-But he is tariffing countries to China trades with.
+But he is tariffing countries that China trades with.
 So you bleed China by tariffing.

 Tariffing the countries surrounding them.